Avatar

 Work in progress

-• Climate Policy Costs, Regional Politics and Backlash against International Cooperation (with Federica Genovese, under review).
+• Climate Policy Costs, Regional Politics and Backlash against International Cooperation (with Federica Genovese, revise and resubmit).

 • Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).